Working with Text Document

 Export Header and Footer in Output TXT File

-If you want to export the header and footer in the output TXT document, you can use TxtSaveOptions.ExportHeadersFootersMode property.
+If you want to export the header and footer in the output TXT document, you can use the ExportHeadersFootersMode property.
 This property specifies the way headers and footers are exported to the plain text format.

 Export List Indentation in Output TXT

 Aspose.Words introduced TxtListIndentation class that allows specifying how list levels are indented while exporting to a plain text format.
 While working with TxtSaveOption, the ListIndentation property is provided to specify the character to be used for indenting list levels and count specifying how many characters to use as indentation per one list level.